-• E-learning can provide some options only if school districts are completely engaged in

-- the development and delivery of the model. - More information is required on the E-learning model to fully understand its impact. - The experience of the OCDSB has demonstrated that E-learning may not be a viable or desirable option for all learners. - Students with limited access to the technology and the internet will face significant barriers to their learning within the E-learning model.
-The challenges will be particularly acute for some rural students and for students in low-socioeconomic circumstances. - E-learning instruction should remain within the purview and jurisdiction of local school boards; the OCDSB would support the creation of regional consortia to increase efficiencies in delivery. - Funding models should recognize that local boards will have additional costs supporting students as they engage in the E-learning model (e.g., providing adequate technological resources).
+- E-learning can provide some options only if school districts are completely engaged in the development and delivery of the model. - More information is required on the E-learning model to fully understand its impact. - The experience of the OCDSB has demonstrated that E-learning may not be a viable or desirable option for all learners, even for those who are highly motivated. - Students who did not grow up with technology and students with limited access to technology or the internet will face significant barriers to their learning within the E-learning model.
+The challenges will be particularly acute for some rural students and for students in low-socioeconomic circumstances. - E-learning instruction should remain within the purview and jurisdiction of local school boards; the OCDSB would support the creation of regional consortia to increase efficiencies in delivery. - Funding models should recognize that local boards will have additional costs supporting students as they engage in the E-learning model and must be accompanied with sufficient and full funding for boards to provide technological resources for all students (e.g., providing adequate technological resources).